korpling/ANNIS/doc/doxygen/admin/install.md

 \code{.sh}
 annis-service.sh start
 \endcode
+If you don't want to use any authentification and every user should see every corpus without login you can start ANNIS with
+\code{.sh}
+annis-service-no-security.sh start
+\endcode
+instead of the default script.
 9. To get the ANNIS front-end running, first download annis- gui-<version>.war from our website and deploy it to your Java servlet container (this is depending on the servlet container you use).
+10. Configure users and groups as described [here](@ref admin-configure-user) and define who is allowed to see which corpus.

 \note
 We also **strongly recommend** reconfiguring the Postgres server’s default